mikependon/RepoDB/RepoDb.Wiki/Making the Repositories Dependency-Injectable.md

 The programming language we will be using is *C#* and the database provider we will be using is *SQL Server*.
 Please have at least *Visual Studio 2017* and *SQL Server 2016* installed in your machine.

-Also, we will only targetting creating a simple *.NET Core REST API* and have the *Repository* object get injected and being called at the *Controllers*.

-Please follow the steps below before proceeding to the next section.
+Please follow the steps at [Creating an Inventory Database and Project](https://github.com/mikependon/RepoDb/wiki/Creating-an-Inventory-Database-and-Project) before proceeding to the next sections.

-### Setup the database and table

-- Create a database by following the [create a table](https://github.com/mikependon/RepoDb/wiki/Getting-Started#create-a-database) section of [Getting Started](https://github.com/mikependon/RepoDb/wiki/Getting-Started) page.
-- Create a table by following the [create a table](https://github.com/mikependon/RepoDb/wiki/Getting-Started#create-a-table) section of [Getting Started](https://github.com/mikependon/RepoDb/wiki/Getting-Started) page.
+Otherwise, please ignore this step if you already have done it through [Implementing a Repository](https://github.com/mikependon/RepoDb/wiki/Implementing-a-Repository) page.

 ### Create a C# .NET Core REST API Project